LGBTQIA+ Engagement and Capacity Building within Mallee Family Care

 This research aims to understand how LGBTQIA+ individuals, particularly those living in the Mallee and nearby border regions, experience services provided by Mallee Family Care (MFC).

-This project also seeks to explore the intersection of LGBTQIA+ identity with other factors such as disability, cultural diversity, financial hardship, and living in rural or cross-border areas.
+The goal is to identify barriers, challenges, and opportunities for improvement in MFC’s ability to support the LGBTQIA+ community effectively.
+Including exploring how the intersection of LGBTQIA+ identity with other factors.
 By doing so, we aim to ensure MFC’s services are more inclusive, accessible, and responsive to the diverse needs of this community.

 Important Information for Participants